Click here to read the Special Report from William Critchley.

 'It's good to get paid for checking other people's work but more rewarding when a publisher sends you a payment for doing it'.

-As from April 2016: Suggested minimum freelance hourly rates for Proofreading and Copy-editing as noted by sfep, Society for Editors and Proofreaders:
+As from 1st March 2023: Suggested minimum freelance hourly rates for Proofreading and Copy-editing as noted by sfep, Society for Editors and Proofreaders, now renamed as CIEP, the Chartered Institute of Editing and Proofreading

 Learn all the real secrets of successful freelancing for publishers.